Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/menu.rst.txt

 | |score_btn1|      | |score_btn2|      |
 +-------------------+-------------------+

-Lastly, always remember to destory the current game session when restarting the game to avoid conflicts in next loop of game-flow.
+Lastly, always remember to destroy the current game session when restarting the game to avoid conflicts in the next loop of game-flow.

 .. code-block:: C#